mutwo-org/mutwo-org.github.io/documentation/parameters.rst

 Let's illustrate this concept by defining some actual pitches in *mutwo*.
 We start with using the class :class:`~mutwo.music_parameters.DirectPitch`.
-This pitch is directly represented by its :attr:`~mutwo.music_parameters.DirectPitch.frequency` and doesn't utilities any higher abstraction.
+This pitch is directly represented by its :attr:`~mutwo.music_parameters.DirectPitch.hertz` and doesn't utilities any higher abstraction.
 So the following code gives us a pitch with the frequency 440 Hertz.

 >>> from mutwo import music_parameters
 >>> p0 = music_parameters.DirectPitch(440)

-Let's check its :attr:`~mutwo.music_parameters.DirectPitch.frequency`:
+Let's check its :attr:`~mutwo.music_parameters.DirectPitch.hertz`:

->>> p0.frequency
+>>> p0.hertz
 440.0

 And now let's create a pitch with the same frequency, but a more abstract nomenclature.